Benefit for risk during breastfeeding

 - Due to the worker returning to work.

 - Due to cancellation of the special scheme of the Social Security Institute.

 - Due to death of the beneficiary or the infant.

 - Termination of work contract (change to situation of unemployment).

 - End of call in permanent seasonal contracts.

-- End of the natural breastfeeding.
+- End of breastfeeding.

 The worker should submit a medical report every month indicating that she is still breastfeeding.